 The young guy was trembling and asked the barista for some water.
-The other guy told him that we’d both seen what had happened and that we had stopped walking to see what was going on.
-He then began to commiserate with him calling it an incident of Walking While Black, which then led the three of us to recount from our own perspectives what we saw happen which then led to talk about Driving While Black and Shopping While Black.
+The other guy told him that we’d seen what had happened.
+He then began to commiserate with him, calling it an incident of Walking While Black, which then led the three of us to recount from our own perspectives what we saw happen which then led to talk about Driving While Black and Shopping While Black.

-When she got to within about thirty feet of me she looked up and noticed me for the first time.
-She quickly stepped off the sidewalk and walked in the street until she had gotten around me.
+I’d come to the coffee shop in order to write about something that had happened to me a couple of nights before this incident: I’d been out with a friend and after saying good-bye was walking home along Geary Boulevard which is pretty dark at night due to the many trees blocking the light from the street lamps.
+Nearing the Cathedral, I realized I was the only person walking on that stretch of the street.
+I then saw a woman coming down the hill.
+When she got within about thirty feet of me she looked up and noticed me for the first time.
+She quickly stepped off the sidewalk and walked in the street until she’d gotten around me.
 I was taken aback by her action.
 I wanted to yell out to her, “Hey, it’s OK; I’m not going to hurt you!”

-To have witnessed it up close like I did; to see the look of fear and indignation on that young man’s face and his anger afterwards made my experience with the woman on the street pale in comparison.
+I find it interesting that on my way the coffee shop to write about this, I witnessed firsthand how black men, especially young ones, are subjected to the stop-and-frisk policies of police departments and how racial profiling exists not just on the institutional level, but on the personal level as well.
+And not just on the street, but in schools and workplaces, too.
+To have witnessed it up close; to see the look of fear and indignation on that young man’s face and his anger afterwards trivialized my experience with the woman.
 It also made me realize that I must be vigilant and try to the best of my ability not to make assumptions about anyone, anywhere, and any time.